-Our development of bemnifosbuvir for the treatment of COVID-19 is in its early stages, and we may not be successful in our development of bemnifosbuvir as a potential treatment for COVID-19.
-In October 2020, we entered into a license agreement (as amended, the "Roche License Agreement") with F. Hoffmann-LaRoche Ltd. and Genentech, Inc. (together, "Roche") under which we granted to Roche an exclusive license to development and commercialization rights related to certain of our compounds, including bemnifosbuvir, outside of the United States (other than for certain HCV uses).
-Together with Roche, in April 2021, we initiated a randomized, double blind, multi-center, placebocontrolled Phase 3 clinical trial to study bemnifosbuvir in adult and adolescent patients with mild or moderate COVID-19 in the outpatient setting ("MORNINGSKY") and we subsequently initiated a Phase 3 six month follow-up study ("MEADOWSPRING") to assess the impact of bemnifosbuvir treatment on long-term sequelae of COVID-19 in the patients previously enrolled in MORNINGSKY.
-The Phase 3 clinical trials were begun while two Phase 2 clinical trials evaluating bemnifosbuvir in patients with COVID1-19 were ongoing.
-One of these Phase 2 clinical trials enrolled hospitalized patients and the other Phase 2 clinical trial (MOONSONG) enrolled outpatients.
+In October 2020, we entered into a license agreement (as amended, "Roche License Agreement") with F. Hoffmann-LaRoche Ltd, and Genentech, Inc. (together, "Roche") under which we granted to Roche an exclusive license to development and commercialization rights related to certain of our compounds, including bemnifosbuvir, outside of the US (other than for certain HCV uses).
+Together with Roche, in April 2021, we initiated a randomized, double blind, multi-center, placebo-controlled Phase 3 MORNINGSKY clinical trial to study bemnifosbuvir in adult and adolescent patients with mild or moderate COVID-19 in the outpatient setting and we subsequently initiated MEADOWSPRING, a Phase 3 six month follow-up study, to assess the impact of bemnifosbuvir treatment on long-term sequelae of COVID-19 in the patients previously enrolled in MORNINGSKY.
+These Phase 3 clinical trials were begun while two initial Phase 2 clinical trials evaluating bemnifosbuvir in patients with COVID-19 were ongoing.
+One of these Phase 2 clinical trials enrolled hospitalized patients and the other Phase 2 MOONSONG clinical trial enrolled outpatients.
 In October 2021, we, together with Roche, completed MOONSONG, and we announced that we did not meet the primary endpoint of reduction from baseline in the amount of SARS-CoV-2 virus in patients with mild or moderate COVID-19 compared to placebo in the overall study population, of which approximately two-thirds of enrolled patients were low-risk with mild symptoms.
 In November 2021, Roche notified us that it was terminating the Roche License Agreement effective February 10, 2022.
-In December 2021 due to the changing COVID-19 treatment landscape, including the availability of new oral antiviral treatment regimens, we determined to discontinue each of the phase 3 MORNINGSKY and MEADOWSPRING clinical trials.
-We did not enroll a sufficient number of patients in either study to conduct prespecified statistical analyses.
+In December 2021, due to the changing COVID-19 treatment landscape, including the availability of new oral antiviral treatment regimens, we determined to discontinue each of the Phase 3 MORNINGSKY and MEADOWSPRING clinical trials.
+We did not enroll a sufficient number of patients in either Phase 3 study to conduct prespecified statistical analyses.
 In January 2022 we determined to close out the Phase 2 clinical trial in hospitalized patients.